RELEASE

 Technology is only as effective as the business architecture it supports.

-Leading COOs work backward from strategic objectives (market expansion, service line diversification, M&A readiness) and ensure that every operational system (ERP, CRM, financial management, and HRIS platforms) aligns with those goals.
+You need to work backward from your strategic objectives and make sure every operational system aligns with those goals.

-• Can our current systems flex across business units, subsidiaries, and entity structures?
+• Can your current systems flex across business units, subsidiaries, and entity structures?

 • Are billing models (recurring, usage-based, one-time) automated at the entity and product level?

-• Does our reporting architecture reflect how leadership needs to see the business?
+• Does your reporting architecture reflect how leadership actually needs to see the business?

 System design starts with business configuration first, and platform selection second.